Student Handbook

 Visitors/Overnight Guests

-Visitation in the Residence Halls is permitted from 8:00 AM to 11:00 PM, unless otherwise stated by your Hall Staff.
-Visitors will be required to check in with the residence life office and/or staff.
-Overnight guests require authorization from the residence hall director.
-The overnight guest registration form can be found and filled out on the Housing Portal.
+A guest is defined as any individual who is not a contracted resident of the specific residence hall, floor, or room in question.
+Visitation in the Residence Halls is permitted from 8:00 a.m. to 11:00 p.m., unless otherwise stated by your hall staff.
+Overnight guests require authorization from the Residence Hall Director.
+An Overnight Guest Form will need to be submitted via the eRezLife Housing Portal.
+Each guest must have a resident host and be escorted at all times on residence hall floors.
 Guests must be considerate of roommates and neighbors and must abide by the student code of conduct.
-If your roommate objects to a guest, other provisions must be made.
-Visitors must be at least 18 years of age.
-Exceptions to this rule must be approved by the residence hall director.
-Guests must be accompanied by a resident of that particular building at all times.
-Visitors will be required to check-in at the Front Desk and show an approved form of ID (Northeastern student ID, valid driver’s license, state issued picture ID, or current military ID).
-Visitors will be required to checkout when leaving the residence hall.
 The resident is responsible for the actions and conduct of their guest.
-Overnight guests are permitted to stay no more than three nights a week.
+If a roommate objects to a guest, other arrangements must be made.
+Any resident wanting to host a guest under the age of 18 must obtain permission from the hall director.
+Visitors will be required to check-in at the front desk and show an approved form of ID (Northeastern student ID, valid driver’s license, state issued picture ID, or current military ID).
+Visitors will be required to check out when leaving the residence hall.
+The resident is responsible for the actions and conduct of their guest.

 Windows/Screens